 Other practical considerations play a role when it’s more or less a wash dollar-wise.

 The whole purpose of Form 1116 is to see whether your foreign tax credit should be less than the full amount of the foreign taxes you paid.
 The two-page form comes with 24 pages of instructions.
-Receiving dividends from a mutual fund that invests in international stocks gets lumped with having wages, rental real estate, and mortgages in foreign countries.
+Dividends from a mutual fund that invests in international stocks get lumped with wages, rental real estate, and mortgages in foreign countries.

 Adjust Foreign Income